Air transports of heads of state and government: South Korea

+Since January 2022, a Boeing 747-8I leased from Korean Air to the Republic of Korea Air Force conducts official international travels by the President of South Korea.
+Known by the call sign "Code One" (KAF001), the aircraft is based in Seoul Air Base and operational support is provided by Korean Air.
+From April 2010 to January 2022, a dedicated Boeing 747-400 leased from Korean Air served in this role.
+Originally even pilots and flight attendants were from Korean Air, though they were planned to be replaced by Air Force personnel.

 Taiwan

 Air Force 3701, the President of the Republic of China's Boeing 737-8AR.

 Air transportation for the president or other high-ranking officials of the Republic of China is operated by the Republic of China Air Force using a customized Boeing 737-800 delivered from Boeing in 2001 called the Air Force 3701.

+Tajikistan

+In 2023, Tajikistan acquired a Boeing 787-8 BBJ from the Mexican government for $92 million US Dollars.
+It is operated by Tajik carrier Somon Air under registration number EY-001 for use by the President of Tajikistan.

 Turkmenistan

 To transport the President and top officials of the state, Turkmenistan Airlines uses one Boeing 777-200LR of a special configuration (reg: EZ-A777), two Boeing 737-700 (reg: EZ-A007 and EZ-A700), one Bombardier CRJ700 Challenger 870 (reg: EZ-B024) and two Bombardier Challenger 605 (reg: EZ-B022 and EZ-B023).